senecajs/senecajs.org/src/pages/get-started/index.md

 'role: math, cmd: sum, left: 1.5, right: 2.5'
 ```

-This format, [jsonic][], which you provide as a string literal, is a convenience format to make
+This format, [jsonic][], which you provide as a string literal, is a convenient format for making
 patterns and messages more concise in your code.

-The code for the above example is available in the [sum-reuse.js][] file.
+The code for the sample above is available in the [sum-reuse.js][] file.

 ## Patterns are Unique, with Overrides
 The action patterns that you define are unique.
 They can only trigger one function.
 The patterns
-resolve using the rules:
+resolve using the following rules:

-* more properties win, and
+* More properties win.
-* if the patterns have the same number of properties, they are matched in alphabetical order.
+* If the patterns have the same number of properties, they are matched in alphabetical order.

-The reason that these rules are so simple is so that you can run them "in your head".
+These rules are designed to be simple so that you can run them "in your head".
 It's very
 easy to understand which pattern will trigger which action function.

 Here are some examples: